Braddock's Last Encampment

 Here also, George Washington, who having taken ill at Bear Camp, now Oakton Maryland, June 19, 1755, rejoined the army.

 About one mile distant, near the mouth of Crooked Run, Braddock crossed the Monongahela river on the morning of July 9, 1755.
 In the evening he retreated by the same route.

 Erected 1914 by Queen Aliquippa Chapter, Daughters of the American Revolution.

 Location.
 40° 21.17′ N, 79° 48.811′ W. Marker is in White Oak, Pennsylvania, in Allegheny County.
 Marker can be reached from Victoria Drive.
+Located in rock in front of the White Oak Pool.
 Touch for map.
-Located in rock in front of the White Oak Pool.
 Marker is at or near this postal address: 169 Victoria Drive, McKeesport PA 15131, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on November 7, 2017.
-This page originally submitted on November 5, 2017.
-This page has been viewed 108 times since then and 60 times this year.
+This page was last revised on February 16, 2021.
+It was originally submitted on November 5, 2017.
+This page has been viewed 523 times since then and 19 times this year.
+Last updated on February 15, 2021.
 Photo 1. submitted on November 5, 2017. • Bill Pfingsten was the editor who published this page.